 As more brands look to reduce their environmental impact because of increasing regulation and consumer demand, they are turning to their suppliers to contribute to sustainability efforts.

 For inkjet printing, less ink consumption reduces the natural resources needed to produce the ink, the number of cartridges used and the energy needed during printing.
-All of this adds up to reduced environmental impact and increased savings throughout the supply chain.
+All of this contributes to the sustainability of inkjet printing, reducing its environmental impact and increasing cost savings throughout the supply chain.

 How to Optimize Ink Usage for Savings

 Added together, the combination of actions can lead to 20-30% reduction in ink consumption.

 Choose the Right Printing Resolution